gnicol/GitSwarm/perforce_swarm/doc-ce/administration/restart_gitlab.md

 ## Restart

-There may be times in the documentation where you are asked to _restart_ GitSwarm.
+There may be times in the documentation where you are asked to _restart_
+$GitSwarm$.
 In that case, you need to run the following command:

 ```bash
 sudo gitswarm-ctl restart